Even after Lyft beat, Wall Street pummels former unicorns

 Underscoring Wall Street's increasing selectiveness, Lyft's stock fell after it said higher-than-expected third-quarter revenues and an improved outlook showed it was well on its way to profitability by the end of 2021.

-Online scrapbook company Pinterest is up 32per cent since its April IPO, making it among the more successful of this year's series of IPOs from "unicorns" - rare startups valued at over US$1 billion.
+Online scrapbook company Pinterest is up 32per cent since its April IPO, making it among the more successful of this year's series of IPOs from "unicorns," or rare startups valued at over US$1 billion.
 It is trading at almost 10 times expected revenue, according to Refinitiv, a high valuation common among the group.

 Due to report after Thursday's stock market close, Pinterest was expected by analysts to post a quarterly non-GAAP net loss of US$27.6 million.